 Tips and Substitutions

-- You can also throws some chopped veggies in at the same time you cook the sausage and onions if you want.
-You could add chopped mushrooms, green peppers or celery.
+- You can also throw some chopped veggies in at the same time you cook the sausage and onions if you want.
+You could add chopped mushrooms, green peppers, or celery.

 - You can replace the fresh parsley with dried parsley if that’s what you have on-hand.